 As a member of REACH’s Development Team, I am working every day to ensure that we are financially stable and that we have the means to continue supporting survivors on every step of their journey.
 At the beginning of each fiscal year, we discuss our budget and the needs of the organization, our staff, and the survivors we work with.
 We attempt to project what lies ahead in the coming year and try to anticipate our financial needs.
 We come up with a plan to not only raise those dollars, but also to gather as a community, host awareness raising events, educate folks on domestic violence, and lift up and amplify the voices of survivors.
 Every day, I am humbled to know that there so many people who believe in the work that REACH does; people who believe that domestic violence should never be tolerated.
 Without our supporters, without those who believe in our mission, without our partners, this work would be impossible.

 The current world is nothing we could have imagined when we started planning out the year.
-Just a few months back, we were celebrating the success of our .
+Just a few months back, we were celebrating the success of our Reach for the Stars Gala.
 At our signature event in October 2019, over 400 people gathered in a ballroom during Domestic Violence Awareness Month to hear the powerful words of an amazing survivor and to dance, hug, and celebrate together as a community.
 We couldn’t imagine that now, gatherings would be limited to five people and we would have to wear a face mask every time we left the house.
 Things have changed.
 And while we are all facing this challenge together, survivors of domestic violence are exponentially impacted.

 As we navigate the unique challenges we are currently facing, one thing is clear: we need your help.
 A global pandemic is not something we planned (or budgeted) for.
 Our work looks different, and we have adjusted.
 REACH advocates are spending hours on the phone doing safety planning with survivors and making sure they have the means to get by.
 REACH shelter staff are supporting the shelter guests, who are currently staying in a hotel.
 Our prevention team is hosting virtual trainings and webinars on domestic violence and virtually meeting with student and community groups.